Fee & Capital Optimization

 Last updated

-Binance vs Bybit vs OKX: Which Fee Discount Actually Matters Most?
+Binance vs Bybit vs OKX: Which Exchange Has the Lowest Fees?

-• Check whether the discount applies to spot, futures, or both.
+• You still need to verify whether the fee path applies to spot, futures, or both.

 Reference example, not a live quoteVerify official fee pagesCompare spot and futures separately